Stripteasers of 1937

 Collector Cards

-Over 150 performers who were taking it off in 1937, together in one deck of tarot-sized cards
+A celebration of over 150 performers who took it off in 1937, together in one deck of tarot-sized cards

 The Substack